barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/content/content_richtext/README.rst

             'acronym': ['title'],
         }

-For frontend-only controll one can alternatively use a ``summernote`` plugin like ``summernote-cleaner``.
+For frontend-only control one could alternatively use a ``summernote`` plugin like ``summernote-cleaner``.